 Yes, there was a rally in downtown Denver on 4/20/14 at 4:20pm with tens of thousands of people in attendance.
-I took an awful photo of it, because frankly any rally with tens of thousands of people is going to be an awful experience.
+I took an awful photo of it because frankly, any rally with tens of thousands of people is going to be an awful experience.
 Who wants to be a part of a crowd this large?

 And shame on me for not finding out what they were actually rallying about!
 In my mind, I’m sitting on the sidelines judging these crusty a$$ stoners for rallying around something that’s already been legalized.
 I guess I didn’t get the memo.

 But other than that experience, the weed culture was never really thrown in my face.
 Other than the flight to Denver, which was rowdier than any flight to Vegas or spring break, full of loud stoners who just “WANT TO SMOKE SOME F*CKING LEGAL WEED”…that quote came from some chick who’s nickname, according to her, is ‘boobs.’
-Those people, the people lighting up at 4:20 on 4/20 getting ticketed for smoking in places it’s not legal outdoors, they are not going to get marijuana legalized nationwide any time soon.
+Those people, the people lighting up at 4:20 on 4/20 getting ticketed for smoking in places it’s not legal outdoors, they are not going to get marijuana legalized nationwide anytime soon.
 They’re just shoving it in your face, and to what end?
 Yes, we get it, you LOVE weed, and it’s LEGAl.
-But frankly, I don’t give a shit what you love, I only like weed, and I’m fully aware that it’s legal.
+But frankly, I don’t give a shit what you love, I only like weed and I’m fully aware that it’s legal.

 Will I spend the $$$$ to go back to Colorado just to experience weed?
 Hell no. I’ll go back if there’s another reason to visit Colorado.
 But this is where I see the ‘state of legalization’ heading.
 Geographically we have Washington state & Colorado fully legalized, and the capital of Maine claiming to have legalized even though it’s complete bullshit.
-Nevertheless they’re next in line for legalization, and then they have the entire east coast (and the populus northeast) driving/flying up north for weed tourism.
+Nevertheless, they’re next in line for legalization, and then they have the entire east coast (and the populous northeast) driving/flying up north for weed tourism.
 It will be great for the states that have legalized, because they’ll make a killing in the taxation, eventually the rest of the nation’s states will fall in line, and the South will begrudgingly legalize last.
 And that folks is where it’s all headed.

-Here are some more photos to round out the over all experience, enjoy.
+Here are some more photos to round out the overall experience, enjoy.